Strep Throat (Streptococcal) Infection FAQs

 A:False.
 Currently, there are no vaccines available against group A Streptococcus bacteria.
 However, simple steps can be taken in order to limit the spread of strep throat.
 Strep throat can best be prevented by: covering the mouth and nose when sneezing or coughing; washing hands frequently; frequently washing dishes and utensils used by the infected individual; separating dishes, utensils, and other household items used by the infected person; avoiding sharing food or drinks with the infected individual.

 Q:Tonsils serve no purpose.
 True or False?

-A:False.
 The tonsils are red, oval clumps of tissue located at the back and to the sides of the throat.
 This location allows the tonsils to intercept germs as they enter the body through the nose and throat.
 They contain infection-fighting cells and antibodies (infection-fighting proteins in the body) that stop the spread of the germs further into the body.